Popular Culture Summer Research Institute

 In Brief: Engage with the deep, rich collection at the Ray and Pat Browne Popular Culture Library and the Music Library and Sound Recordings Archives, work with workshop faculty to identify and hone a research project, and learn key approaches for using this unique collection.

-The Music Library and Sound Recordings Archives is considered the nation’s premier academic collection of popular music sound recordings.
-Established in 1967 for the scholarly study of popular music and music recordings, the Sound Recordings Archives includes a million recordings in all formats (LP, 78, 45, CD, tapes and more), discographies, books, and periodicals related to popular music and the recording industry. (http://www.bgsu.edu/library/music.html)
+The Music Library and Bill Schurk Sound Archives is considered the nation’s premier academic collection of popular music sound recordings.
+Established in 1967 for the scholarly study of popular music and music recordings, the Bill Schurk Sound Archives includes over one million recordings in all formats (LP, 78, 45, CD, tapes and more), discographies, books, and periodicals related to popular music and the recording industry.

-Photos from the Workshop:
+Photos from the 2016 Workshop: